Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 You can also use a narrow console to set your tools while prepping, giving you more kitchen space while cooking.
 That way, you would have conserved a ton of space you desperately need.

-French-styled range hoods are a classic French country kitchen addition that make a chic statement to any French country kitchen design.
-This architectural feature can be used to add authenticity to your French country kitchen design.
+French-styled range hoods are a classic French country kitchen addition that makes a chic statement in any design.
+This architectural feature can add authenticity to your French country kitchen design.

-But don’t have it as the only feature.
-For instance, you can have a contrasting color scheme of a sage kitchen island, coupled with cabinetry in crisp white.
-You can contrast these colors even further, by using a light jungle green backsplash.
+But don’t make it the only feature.
+For instance, you can have a contrasting color scheme of a sage kitchen island coupled with crisp white cabinetry.
+You can contrast these colors even further using a light jungle green backsplash.

-Since this design is geared more towards authenticity, you can go all out with the addition of two other French country kitchen design features.
-These are the lantern-style lightings and a vintage wood box planter.
+Since this design is more towards authenticity, you can go all out by adding two other features of French country kitchen design.
+These are the lantern-style lighting and a vintage wood box planter.

-You can hang the lantern style lightings over the sage kitchen island.
-For the vintage wood box planter, you can get some herbs, and place it right at the window for that final touch of European flair.
+You can hang the lantern-style lighting over the sage kitchen island.
+You can get some herbs for the vintage wood box planter and place it at the window for that final touch of European flair.

 25. Experiment with Stone Walls and Authentic Dishware